votesUP Manual

 9. Election board / observers

 In order to observe or conduct votes or elections, many organisations appoint election supervisor(s).
-These supervisors are often not the same people who organise the votesUP event.
-Therefore participants who are guests or who are entitled to vote may receive this extra role as “Election board/observer” via the participants manager.
+These are often not the same people who organise the votesUP event.
+For this reason, guests or eligible voters can be assigned the additional role of 'Election Committee / Election Observer' via the participant manager.

 In concrete terms, the assignment of such role means that the observer has the possibility to check the quorum and gender distribution in the event and that they can already see results once the vote ended, even if they are still set to invisible for other participants.
 Furthermore, election observers may also check the list of eligible voters for a specific vote, before the list becomes public.